-- Keep the device away from water, fire, humidity or hot environments. - Do not attempt to disassemble, repair, or modify the device.
-If you need service, please contact us - Do not use damaged charger or USB cable to charge the device. - Do not use any other chargers than those recommended - Do not use the device where wireless devices are not allowed. - Adapter shall be installed near the equipment and shall be easily accessible. - Use only power supplies which are provided by manufacturer and in the original packing of this product.
+- When product has power button, the power button is one of the way to shut off the product; when there is no power button, the only way to completely shut off power is to disconnect the product or the power adapter from the power source. - Don't disassemble the product, or make repairs yourself.
+You run the risk of electric shock and voiding the limited warranty.
+If you need service, please contact us. - Avoid water and wet locations. - Adapter shall be installed near the equipment and shall be easily accessible. - The plug considered as disconnect device of adapter. - Use only power supplies which are provided by manufacturer and in the original packing of this product.
 If you have any questions, please don't hesitate to contact us.